 2. Premium Apps Cost Extra (Indirectly)

-Premium app integrations (Salesforce, HubSpot Marketing, Microsoft Dynamics, etc.) are only available from the Starter plan onwards.
-If you need these apps, you're forced to upgrade -- even if the 100 free tasks would otherwise be sufficient.
+Premium app integrations (Salesforce, HubSpot Marketing, Microsoft Dynamics, etc.) require a paid plan -- Professional or above.
+If you need these apps, you're forced to upgrade even if the 100 free tasks would otherwise be sufficient.

 3. Paths Multiply Task Consumption